maskbit/creditcard-fraud-detection/README.md

 # Summary of Findings

-Among the conventional machine learning models, Random Forest exhibited the strongest performance with a ROC score of 0.92.
+Among the conventional machine learning models, Random Forest exhibited the strongest performance with an ROC AUC score of 0.92.
 Nevertheless, the artificial neural network significantly outperformed it, achieving a notably higher score of 0.99.
-Notably, Keras tuner wasn't employed to refine the hyperparameters, which could have potentially optimized factors such as the number of neurons, epochs, and batch size even further.
+Notably, the Keras tuner wasn't employed to refine the hyperparameters, which could have potentially optimized factors such as the number of neurons, epochs, and batch size even further.

 # Citations and References: